-Think of the Shopping network like a catalog.
+Think of the Shopping network as a catalog.
 You know your prospect is picking up the catalog to buy.
 It’s just a matter of which store.

 The same is true for many searches that trigger the Shopping results.
 So use your product image, name, and price wisely.
 That’s all you get to use for your ads.
-There’s no headline or ad description like the traditional AdWords text ad.
+There’s no headline or ad description like the traditional Google Ads text ad.

 The Video Network

-Google purchased YouTube for $1.65 billion.
-Yup, that’s a “B” for billion.
-And ever since they’ve been scheming away trying to monetize that behemoth video sharing site.
+Google purchased YouTube for $1.65 billion way back in 2006.
+And ever since they’ve been scheming away trying to monetize that behemoth video-sharing site.

 But here’s the key difference from commercials: you only pay for actual views of your ad!
 Every ad has a “Skip” button and if the viewer clicks skip, then you (the advertiser) do not pay a penny.
 Pretty cool right?